SpudGunMan/meshing-around/README.md

 ### Network Tools
 - **Build, Test Local Mesh**: Ping allow for message delivery testing with more realistic packets vs. telemetry
 - **Test Node Hardware**: `test` will send incremental sized data into the radio buffer for overall length of message testing
+- **Network Monitoring**: Alert on noisy nodes, node locations, and best placment for relay nodes.

 ### Multi Radio/Node Support
 - **Simultaneous Monitoring**: Monitor up to nine networks at the same time.